project-asgard/asgard/doxygen/MPI.md

 through a interconnect/network.

 The exception is MacOSX, which has notoriously bad support for OpenMP.
-MPI is often times a better way to get performance from multiple CPU cores on an OSX machine.
+MPI is often times a better way to get performance from multiple CPU cores on an OSX machine, although getting MPI to work on OSX can also be a challenge.